 Views like this were commonplace as we got closer to Red Oak.

 First thing we saw when we got there was Mike Garbez's new Type 4 installation, complete with the new GPASC "rear drive", specifically engineered for the Type 4.

 Since he'd only had the drive unit for a few days, it wasn't running yet, but it was still looking good!

 Mike had trailered his plane to the Gathering two years ago, because he only had 8 hours on his 1835cc Type 1 VW engine.
-Those few hours were all it took to convince him that an 1835cc wasn't enough for a decent climb rate with him and a passenger aboard.
+Those few hours were all it took to convince him that an 1835cc wasn't enough for him and a passenger.

 Ellison EFS-3A throttlebody.

 Shortly thereafter we heard Marty Roberts and passenger Dan Diehl (a pleasant surprise) call in for a weather advisory.
 They were "stuck on top" and couldn't find a hole, but eventually they made one and dropped in through 2000 feet of scud.